LukazPrs/Gns3/openstack.md

     CREATE DATABASE nova_cell0;
     CREATE DATABASE placement;

-    GRANT ALL PRIVILEGES ON nova_api.* TO 'nova_api'@'localhost' IDENTIFIED BY 'novaDBPass';
+    GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'localhost' IDENTIFIED BY 'novaDBPass';
-    GRANT ALL PRIVILEGES ON nova_api.* TO 'nova_api'@'%' IDENTIFIED BY 'novaDBPass';
+    GRANT ALL PRIVILEGES ON nova_api.* TO 'nova'@'%' IDENTIFIED BY 'novaDBPass';

     GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'localhost' IDENTIFIED BY 'novaDBPass';
     GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'%' IDENTIFIED BY 'novaDBPass';